About Unwind Counselling

 A counsellor is essentially a person who will listen empathically and without judgment, creating a therapeutic relationship which allows the client to feel safe to open up and speak about the things that are causing them distress.
 Person centred counselling aims to offer the client three important conditions: empathy, congruence and unconditional positive regard.
 By listening and exploring with you, the counsellor is effectively able to understand and see through the client’s eyes.
 Congruence is effectively being open and honest, and this will help to build a sense of trust between counsellor and client.
 The counsellor treats the client with unconditional positive regard, which means that the client will be valued without having to live up to any particular conditions or expectations.

-A counsellor is not a doctor; they cannot diagnose or prescribe medication.
+A counsellor is not a doctor; they cannot diagnose or prescribe medication, however they might direct you do another relevant agency or professional where necessary.
 They will not tell you what to do.
 However, they will facilitate the process of the client exploring their own feelings and values, helping the client to understand what they are feeling and why.
-Having this self- awareness puts the client in a more favourable position to make more informed and healthy decision, and have more of a sense of agency.
+The counsellor has the more objective perspective of an outsider, which also enables them to offer gentle challenge to your perspective, allowing you to see a wider picture.
+Having this self- awareness puts the client in a more favourable position to make more informed and healthy decisions, and have more sense of agency.

 Often during the process, clients often feel that they want to change things in their lives.
 If I think it would be useful, and of course with the client’s agreement, I use some personal coaching techniques alongside counselling.